April 19, – June 8, 2019

 All events are free and open to the public.
 Events are subject to change

 Biologically Inspired: a discussion with Joel Simon, creator of Ganbreeder

 If, at some point in the future–between our point of origin and the point of no return–machine intelligence, virtual reality, and immersive set design conspire to render us powerless in the face of the ultimate media experience, it is now vital to make a TV show whose format speaks to an undoing of that future.

-Inside Room will produce music videos, sketches, and an ongoing melodramatic TV show open to public participation.
+The Inside Room will produce an episode of a news broadcast TV show open to public participation.
 During Recess’s open hours, visitors will be invited to participate on varying levels, from observation to drafting scripts along guided prompts, delivering lines, or performing completely improvised scenes.
 Structured by Brown’s Revolving Narrative style–in which a single character is portrayed by multiple performers, and a single performer portrays multiple characters–storylines will approach systems, relationships, and common experiences rather than any limited notion of identity.